 - Calls to sforce.one.navigateToURL may result in an "Unsupported Page" error if the URL references standard pages for objects or Chatter pages.
-To avoid this error, ensure that the URL begins with a backslash (/ui instead of ui). - The sforce.one.createRecord method doesn't respect Visualforce overrides on the standard action.

-While developers can use the PageReference class to control navigation for the full site, it isn't supported for the Salesforce mobile app and may not work as expected.
-Some pages load using PageReference, but that may change with any update.
+To avoid this error, ensure that the URL begins with a forward slash (/ ui instead of ui). - The sforce.one.createRecord method doesn't respect Visualforce overrides on the standard action. - Developers can use the pageReference class to control navigation for the Salesforce mobile app.
+Some actions and their associated pageReference URLs are not yet fully supported.
+For example, standard_recordPage with actions clone or edit may not work as expected.
+Full support is planned for future releases.

-How storce one Handles API Versions
+How sforce.one Handles API Versions